arv100kri/Cognitive-Services/Content/en-us/Speech/GetStartedCSharpWinPhone.md

 In conclusion, this "Get started" introduction and the provided example application only illustrates basic functionality of the Windows Media Speech Recognition API.
 The API offers a rich set of features that we encourage you to explore through the API documentation on MSDN and further experimentation.

 ###<a name="Related">Related topics</a>
-•Get Started with Speech Recognition in C Sharp for .Net on Windows Desktop •Get started with Speech Recognition in C Sharp for .Net Universal Apps on Windows 10 (including Phone) •Get started with Speech Recognition and/or intent in Java on Android •Get started with Speech Recognition and/or intent in Objective C on iOS
+ * Get Started with Speech Recognition in C Sharp for .Net on Windows Desktop
+ * Get started with Speech Recognition in C Sharp for .Net Universal Apps on Windows 10 (including Phone)
+ * Get started with Speech Recognition and/or intent in Java on Android
+ * Get started with Speech Recognition and/or intent in Objective C on iOS